-A program of DC-Resistivity ground geophysical surveying was completed at Larocque East from June 16 to July 13, 2021.
-Originally intended for the late winter to early spring breakup period, the survey was postponed due to COVID-19 concerns.
+A program of DC-Resistivity ground geophysical surveying was completed at Larocque East in July 2021.
 The 54 line-kilometre survey comprised 19 survey lines spaced 200 metres apart covering the eastern half of the Larocque Lake conductor system on the Larocque East project.
-A similar DC-Resistivity survey completed at Larocque East in 2019 successfully tracked the Larocque Lake conductor system from the Hurricane zone eastward to the western end of the 2021 survey area and mapped numerous zones of relatively lower sandstone resistivity which may be indicative of enhanced sandstone alteration.
-The 2021 resistivity survey mapped basement resistivity lows coincident with historical electromagnetic conductors throughout the survey area, as well as coincident and standalone zones of decreased resistivity in the overlying sandstone potentially caused by hydrothermal alteration zones.
+The survey mapped basement resistivity lows coincident with historical electromagnetic conductors throughout the survey area, as well as coincident and stand-alone zones of decreased resistivity in the overlying sandstone potentially caused by hydrothermal alteration zones.
 Drilling completed in Q1 2022 followed-up these results.